Ujjwal-rajak/Bookmyshow_frontend_basic_clone/readme.md

     ├── img7.avif
     ├── mg8.avif
     ├── bottom.avif
-    └── screenshot.png (Your actual screenshot file should be named this)
+    └── screenshot.png       # Actual screenshot (rename yours to this)hould be named this)
-##finished

 Setup and Usage
 To view this project locally: